-15. Internet access
+Internet access

-Pupils, staff and other members of the school community are only granted access to the school's internet network once they have read and signed the Acceptable Use Agreement.
-A record is kept of users who have been granted internet access in the school office.
+Pupils, staff and other members of the school community will only be granted access to the school's internet network once they have read and signed the

+Acceptable Use Agreement.
+A record will be kept of users who have been granted internet access in the school office.

-All members of the school community are encouraged to use the school's internet network, instead of 3G, 4G and 5G networks, as the network has appropriate filtering and monitoring to ensure individuals are using the internet appropriately.
+All members of the school community will be encouraged to use the school's internet network, instead of 3G, 4G and 5G networks, as the network has appropriate filtering and monitoring to ensure individuals are using the internet appropriately.

-16. Filtering and monitoring online activity
+[Updated] Filtering and monitoring online activity

-The governing board ensures the school's ICT network has appropriate filters and monitoring systems in place.
-The governing board ensures 'over blocking' does not lead to unreasonable restrictions as to what pupils can be taught with regards to online teaching and safeguarding.
+[Updated] The governing board will ensure the school's ICT network has appropriate filters and monitoring systems in place and that it is meeting the DfE's 'Filtering and monitoring standards for schools and colleges'.
+The governing board will ensure 'over blocking' does not lead to unreasonable restrictions as to what pupils can be taught with regards to online teaching and safeguarding.